AndresqDev/FastAPI-Test/README.md

 # FastAPI-Test
-Simple test API written with FastAPI and Python
+Simple test API/Website written with FastAPI and Python (backend-frontend)

 ## Test page
 - (Powered by replit) (Do not ask for the domain lol)